Alright, let’s say you have a pretty big database. I’m talking, like, 100GB for a medium sized table here. (Some tables in excess of 3TB!)

 process.
 Ultimately, however, diskio is the limiting factor and your disk will

 never out-perform your CPU.
-(Maybe you could put this file into /tmpfs
+(Maybe you could put this file into /tmpfs and

 multi-thread it, but it’s really not worth it.)